-The Glastonbury Public Schools health and safety protocols developed for the opening of schools are in compliance with guidelines from the State of Connecticut and the Centers for Disease Control (CDC).
+The Glastonbury Public Schools health and safety practices are in compliance with guidelines from the State of Connecticut and the Centers for Disease Control (CDC).

 Plans A, B, and C

-We may decide on a different course of action for a variety of reasons, including learning more facts about the spread of COVID-19 in our community, our state, and our nation.
+At any time we may switch to another plan based on the spread of COVID-19 in our community, our state, and our nation.

-Health Practices: The 3 W’s— Wear a face covering.
+The 3 W’s— Wear a face covering.
+Watch distancing.
 Wash hands.
-Watch distancing.

 Wear a face covering.
-Our schools, in compliance with the State of Connecticut School Reopening Plan, will require face coverings that cover the mouth and nose for all students and staff.
+Our schools, in compliance with the State of Connecticut and CDC guidance, will require face coverings that cover the mouth and nose for all students and staff, regardless of vaccination status.
 Students will supply their own face coverings.
 They will be available for those who forget.
 Arrangements will be made for parents if this presents a financial hardship.
-During outdoor activities/classes students will likely be able to remove their masks.
+During outdoor activities/classes students will be able to remove their masks.
 Students will be given mask breaks throughout the day.

 Wash hands.
-We will require frequent student and staff hand washing and sanitizing of hands.
-We will instruct students on proper hand washing techniques.
-We will position hand sanitizer dispensers throughout the schools.
+We will continue emphasizing frequent student and staff hand washing and sanitizing/disinfecting of hands.
+We will remind students of proper hand washing techniques.
+We will position hand sanitizer/disinfectant dispensers throughout the schools.

 Staff and students will receive instruction and training on the three Ws.
-Signage to remind staff and students of proper protocols will be placed throughout the school.
-Our teachers will work with our youngest students to help them adjust to the routines.
+Signage to remind staff and students of proper practices will be placed throughout the school.
+Our teachers will work with our youngest students to help them adjust to these routines.

 Transportation, Drop-Off, Pick-Up, School Visitors

 Buses are available for all who need it and buses will stop at each stop daily.
 The State of Connecticut requires that all bus/van passengers wear masks.
-Based on current virus conditions, schools are not required to limit the number of students on the bus or vans as long as face coverings are worn by the driver and passengers.
+Based on current virus conditions, schools are not required to limit the number of students on the bus or vans.
 However, we are also unable to maintain any class “cohort” groups on buses/vans so we are concerned about the number of children riding on buses/vans.
 Therefore, we are asking all parents who are able to drive their children to and from school to please do so.

 Cleaning and Sanitizing.
-There will be enhanced cleaning and sanitizing of common high touch surfaces throughout school such as classrooms, bathrooms, etc. Drinking fountains will be closed.
-Students are asked to bring water bottles from home.
-Custodial schedules have been changed to increase routine sanitization during school hours.
-All products that will be used for cleaning and sanitizing are safe for students and staff and will eliminate COVID-19 on surfaces.
-These products have been reviewed and approved by our Director of Environmental Health and Safety.
+There will be regular cleaning and sanitizing/disinfecting of common high touch surfaces throughout school such as classrooms, bathrooms, etc. All products used for cleaning and sanitizing/disinfecting are safer for students and staff and have been approved by our Director of Environmental Health and Safety.

 Illness Protocols, Testing, and Quarantines